marselgray/thedailypapyrus/README.md

 # The Daily Papyrus

-This is an advanced CSS and Sass project.
+This is an advanced CSS and Sass project that shows a digital newspaper.
+I modelled this project after the Wall Street Journal's layout.

+## Feburary 2020 Update:
+The project now features lazyloading using simple javascript to create an animation while srcset loads the appropriate sized image.

-Planning/Execution
+## Planning/Execution
 1. Header: title, date, menu
 2. Toggle
 3. Advertistment placeholder